ravila4/PDB-H-H/README.md

 # PDB-HH
-Scripts for finding H-H contacts in NMR structures
+Scripts for finding C-H···H-C contacts in NMR structures.